Mission Statement of the School

 Curriculum Principles

-• Departmental statements of curriculum intent outline the journey of how students progress through the curriculum over seven years.
+• Departmental statements of curriculum intent outline the journey of how students progress through the curriculum over Key Stages Three into Four and increasingly through Key Stage Five.
 The Curriculum overview documentation is available on the school website to ensure full transparency.

-• Religious Education at KS3 is offered through three lessons per week with subject specific teachers and Religious Education at KS4 is offered through three lessons in Year 9, 10 and 11 for all students who are following the Trilogy Science route.
-For students following the Separate Science route in Years 10 and 11, they will receive two Religious Education lessons per week.
+• Religious Education at KS3 is offered through three lessons per week and Religious Education at KS4 is offered through three lessons in Year 9, 10 and 11 for all students who are following the Trilogy Science route.
+For students following the Separate Science route in Years 11, they will receive two Religious Education lessons per week.

 • Additional time is given to English, Mathematics and Science to ensure that students have the essential skills needed for life and to access the full curriculum.